Your paid traffic lands and leaves. You cleaned up the design. You rewrote the headline. The bounce rate barely moved.

 If they don’t, you’ve found the problem.
 Fix that before anything else on the checklist.

-Everything else — page speed, image quality, mobile layout, trust badges — is worth doing.
-None of it recovers the visitors who left in the first 8 seconds.
-They bounced because they felt they’d clicked the wrong link.
+Page speed, image quality, mobile layout, trust badges, all worth doing.
+None of it recovers the half of your paid traffic that left in the first 8 seconds because they felt they’d clicked the wrong link.

 Fix the front door first.
 The rest follows.